SupernovaTitanium/BanditAlgorithms/README.md

 # BanditAlgorithms
-Implementation of Exp3 varieants, UCB1, Tsallisinf and Log-Barrier
+Implementation of Exp3 varieants, UCB1, Tsallisinf and Log-Barrier in julia.